Posts

 Image

 Nature names have been in vogue for girls since the nineteenth century.
 These names were taken from plants, gemstones, and even the night sky.
-Most night sky names didn't catch on for girls right away, though.
-Nova is one such name.
+Most night sky names didn't catch on for girls right away, though; Nova is one such name.
 Nova is the term used for a certain type of star.
 That's not where it begins, however.
-Nova comes from the Latin term for "new".
-That meaning, obviously, would not just apply to stars.
-The term is mainly used for exploding stars, though.
+Nova comes from the Latin term for "new;" such a meaning, obviously, does not just apply to stars.
+Yet, the term is mainly used for exploding stars.
 As described above, Nova has a long history of use.
 It was first used in small numbers in the late eighteenth century.
 It became more common at the end of the nineteenth century, but remained rare in the United States.
 Nova ranked from the mid-1880s to the late 1930s without ever making the top 500.
-The name spiked in the 1930s in England thanks to British actress Nova Pilbeam.
+The name spiked in the 1930s in England thanks to British actor Nova Pilbeam.
 However, Pilbeam had no effect on her name in America.
-Having history is not even enough to make a name traditional.
-A name mus
+Having history is not even enough to make a name traditional; it must also h

 Liam